FSMA 204 and HACCP Aviation Catering Software

 Temperature deviations trigger immediate notifications to the iOS Crew app for mandatory inflight resolution.

-What teams do with Galley X Compliance
+What teams do with Galley XAI Compliance

-Why airlines and caterers choose Galley X
+Why airlines and caterers choose Galley XAI

 Aviation operators including Oman Air, Salam Air, and Transom Catering rely on IFCS to secure their global provisioning networks.

-Galley X differentiates itself from legacy systems like Paxia, AeroChef, and CAE Flightscape because modern regulations require traceability, not just checklists.
-The rules are explicit: capture Key Data Elements at every Critical Tracking Event, retain them securely, and produce them in a sortable electronic format within 24 hours of an agency request.
+Galley XAI differentiates itself from legacy systems like Paxia, AeroChef, and CAE Flightscape because modern regulations require traceability, not just checklists.
+The rules are explicit: capture Key Data Elements at every Critical Tracking Event, retain them securely, and produce them in a sortable electronic format within the regulator’s response window — up to 24 hours under FSMA 204.
 Checklists are not traceability.
 Traceability is the LOT moving through the chain — and the system that proves it.
-Galley X automates this entire process, providing airlines with irrefutable proof of compliance regardless of jurisdiction.
+Because every event is captured centrally and logged inside Galley XAI, the records that would take a traditional kitchen days to assemble are pulled in seconds — by pressing a few buttons on screen or asking Zoe, the Galley XAI AI assistant.
+Airlines get irrefutable proof of compliance regardless of jurisdiction, well inside any regulator’s window.

 Visualise your compliance blind spots